 Now this is the tool your overall Software as a Service product will technically depend on.
 We prefer using Amazon Web Services, Microsoft Azure and Google Cloud depending on the features of the project and the budget of the client.

 There are other decent cloud services like Microsoft Azure and IBM Cloud.

 - Queuing system (Rabbit MQ)

-If you are up for launching a SaaS app that has in-app messaging features, like Zoom or Slack, or third-party OTP verification like Dashlane or Twilio, then you do need a queuing system and we can’t stress on RabbitMQ enough.
+If you are up for launching a SaaS app with in-app messaging features, like Zoom or Slack, or third-party OTP verification, like Dashlane or Twilio, then you need a queuing system, and we can’t stress on RabbitMQ enough.

 How to Launch A SaaS product

 Technopreneurs and startups usually follow either of these 2 launching strategies:

 - Soft launch: This is ideal if you have built an MVP with only essential features that support the core function of the SaaS.
 This is budget-friendly and can be started when you are about to complete the product development stage.
 It might not get your product the amount of hype you wish in the first shot, but you’ll surely gather real audience that’s ready to test your product and submit feedback for improvement.